luck02/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-### Devise a strategy for filling in all of the missing values in the dataset.
+* Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

 I've decided to replace the NA's with the average of the other non-na values for that step interval.
-I tried to do this with a more functional aproach but couldn't puzzle it out and ended up doing it in a loop
+I tried to do this with a more functional approach but couldn't puzzle it out and ended up doing it in a loop

-### Create a new dataset that is equal to the original dataset but with the missing data filled in.
+* Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r
 activityDataImputed <- activityDataRaw